Insert the missing part of the command to check which version of Git (if any) is installed.

 - git log

-Show the possible options for the status
+Show the possible options for the status command in command line:

 - git status -help